prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - Mouse bindings
       - Left click action: play/pause
       - Middle click action: next track
+- Peek Top Bar on Fullscreen by marcinjahn
 - Power Profile Switcher by eliapasquali (only if on laptop) (currently disabled)
   - Default profiles
     - On AC: Balanced